Robotic-Decision-Making-Lab/pybravo/README.md

 ## Installation

-pybravo can be install from [PyPi](https://pypi.org/project/pybravo/) or from source.
-To install pybravo from PyPi, run the following command:
+pybravo can be installed from [PyPI](https://pypi.org/project/pybravo/) by
+running:

 ```bash
 python3 -m pip install pybravo